Benjamin Miner , PhD

 Personal Biography

 After graduating, I was unsure what to do next.
 I had been rejected from the graduate schools and wasn’t sure about where to start looking for jobs.
 Luckily for me, one of the graduate students that I met during the course at Friday Harbor Laboratories was headed to Tahiti for her research and was looking for a field assistant.
-I had extensive experience in the water, and didn’t have any classes or job to miss.
-So I volunteered.
-Because of my work while in Tahiti, I was offered a job as a research technician at UC Santa Barbara working on intertidal ecology.
-While in Santa Barbara, I met Melissa to whom I am now married.
-After a year of working at UC Santa Barbara, I applied to graduate schools again, and this time was accepted at the University of Florida, where I did my Ph.D.
+I had extensive experience in the water and didn’t have any classes or jobs to miss.
+So, I volunteered.
+After returning home, I was offered a job as a research technician at UC Santa Barbara, working on intertidal ecology.
+While in Santa Barbara, I met Melissa, who was crazy enough to marry me.
+After a year of working at UC Santa Barbara, I applied to graduate schools again, and this time I was accepted at the University of Florida, where I did my Ph.D.

 Graduate school was an emotional roller coaster.
-I was living away from family, friends, and Melissa in Florida, which is very different from California.
-However, after about a year I developed very close friendships with some of the graduate students in the department.
+I was living away from family, friends, and Melissa in Florida.
+However, after about a year, I developed very close friendships with some of the graduate students in the department.
 In fact, much of my learning in graduate school came from interactions with these people.
 Three years into my dissertation, my advisor unexpectedly passed away.
 Because I was the senior student in the lab, I became responsible for helping several Master’s students to graduate and completing some of my advisor’s research.
 I matured greatly during this period, which in reality probably just brought me up to the level of most of my peers.
-Just before graduating, I ask Melissa to marry me, which surprisingly she was willing to do.

 Throughout my life, I struggled in school because I am slightly dyslexic and a slow reader.
 I often overlook typos in my written work and struggle to complete long reading assignments.
 As a result, I have always worried that people think that I am not smart enough.
 Earlier in my life, I would try to hide this part of me.
 However, I have found it much better to acknowledge my weaknesses and work on strategies to improve the quality and efficiency of my work.